Resources

 2. A designation of a liquidator by the heirs (e.g. Revenue Quebec form LM-14.1, BD-81.7 or BD-81.4-V).

-Please note that if a will is disputed or an estate is contested by family members, the Administrator may require additional documents, including a judgement issued by a superior court and a probated will.
+Please note that if a will is disputed or an estate is contested by family members, the Administrator may require additional documents, including a judgment issued by a superior court and a probated will.

-If the deceased Claimant resided in the Province of Quebec and the will or estate is under dispute, the Administrator would require a probate judgement issued by the Superior Court of Quebec or by a Notary authorized by law to probate wills; in addition, the will must be certified by the Superior Court of Quebec or by the Notary who probated the will.
+If the deceased Claimant resided in the Province of Quebec and the will or estate is under dispute, the Administrator would require a probate judgment issued by the Superior Court of Quebec or by a Notary authorized by law to probate wills; in addition, the will must be certified by the Superior Court of Quebec or by the Notary who probated the will.

 Legacy Fund